Las Vegas Burglary Defense Attorney

 - With the intent to commit

-- grand (steal something of value over $650) or petit larceny (steal something of value less than $650), OR
+a.
+Grand larceny (steal something of value over $650) or petit larceny (steal something of value less than $650); OR

-- assault or battery on any person, OR
+b. assault or battery on any person; OR

-Be aware there is no requirement that you have to enter a structure by force or “breaking and entering.”
+It is important to understand that under Nevada law, there is no requirement that you enter the house, room, apartment, shop, store, etc., by force or by “breaking and entering.”
 Just the fact that you entered with the intent of committing one of the enumerated crimes is enough to be charged with burglary.
-Thus, it is not uncommon that if you try to cash a forged check at a convenience store you will be charged with burglary.
-Acts that may be considered burglary include but are not limited to:
+Because of the wide range of crimes that fall under “false pretenses,” it is not uncommon for someone to be charged with burglary after attempting to cash a forged check at a convenience store.
+Some common offenses that often result in a burglary charge include but are not limited to:

 - Cashing a forged check

 - Cashing a check with insufficient funds (NFS)